moominjam/design-programming/README.md

 # Quiz 10
-## Artwork description
+## Audio visualize work “Deepbloom” description
-This audio visualize work made using the p5.js.
+Deepbloom made using the p5.js.
 It captures audio frequencies and displays them in a kaleidoscopic pattern for a unique visual experience.
+(Please use Google to open the website )

 ## Features
 1. Kaleidoscopic Audio Reactivity